 But more than this, Dhulikhel gives you an insight into a real Newari town, without many of the tourist trappings you will come across in other similar towns.

-Other than contemplating the mountains, after you have looked round the little temples and town, there really isn’t very much to do here.
+Other than contemplating the mountains, after you have looked around the little temples and town, there really isn’t very much to do here.
 But you can use it as a base to travel to Nama Buddha (see below) or to trek to Nagarkot.

 How to reach Dhulikhel from Thamel

 Taxi: Will cost you around $25 to $30 each way.

 Private car: Will cost you around $35 to $40 return trip.
 You will pay extra to keep the car overnight or have it come back the next day.